AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Docker/2-Create-aws-ecr-repository-and-tag-docker-image.md

-# Create AWS ECR Repository
+# Create AWS ECR Repository And Tag Docker Image

 The ECR repo will be where you store the Docker image that you created on your local computer in step 1.